 - 4. There is no mixing zone defined for these discharges to an intermittent stream.
-Acute toxic criteria apply at the points of discharge via Outfalls 004 and 005. - 5.
-Landfill wastewater means all wastewater associated with, or produced by, landfilling activities except for sanitary wastewater, contaminated groundwater, and wastewater from recovery pumping wells.
-Landfill wastewater includes leachate, gas collection condensate, drained free liquids, laboratory derived wastewater, contact industrial stormwater, wash water (from washing the surfaces of trucks, equipment, containers, and other items that have come in direct contact with waste at the BMDF and that have not been adequately decontaminated), and personnel decontamination water.
+Acute toxic criteria apply at the points of discharge via Outfall 005. - 5.
+Landfill wastewater means all wastewater associated with the disposal of the Fernald waste canisters, or produced by landfilling activities, except for sanitary wastewater, contaminated groundwater, and wastewater from recovery pumping wells.
+Landfill wastewater includes leachate, gas collection condensate, drained free liquids, laboratory-derived wastewater, contact industrial stormwater, wash water (from washing the surfaces of trucks, equipment, containers, and other items that have come in direct contact with waste at the BMDF and that have not been adequately decontaminated), and personnel decontamination water.
 Landfill wastewater does not include non-contact industrial stormwater or stormwater associated solely with construction activities.

 Only landfill wastewater removed from the BMDU during the disposal operations described in Other Requirement Nos.
 12 and 13 may be directly discharged via Outfall 103.
 Landfill wastewater shall not be discharged from the BMDF via Outfall 004.
-Landfill wastewater shall not be discharged from the BMDF via Outfall 005 unless it has first been discharged from Outfall 103 in accordance with the effluent limitations of TPDES Permit No. WQ0004857000.
+Landfill wastewater shall not be discharged from the BMDF via Outfall 005 unless it has first been discharged from Outfall 103 in accordance with the effluent limitations of this permit.